-- While competing, Athletes must wear their draw number both on their front and on their back during the Cross Country Test and schooling.
-The same numbers or armbands or bridle numbers must be used for the Dressage and Jumping Tests. - Athletes must ensure that back numbers are not obscured by hair. - At all times while a Horse is on the event grounds (including being ridden, stabled/yarded, hacking or grazing) it is compulsory for a personal identification tag (an engraved metal disc or cattle ear tag are examples) with owner or riders name and cell phone number OR the draw number OR a substitute number if provided by the Organiser to be worn by the horse for the purposes of identification.
-A personal ID tag should be replaced by a bridle number while competing. \ refer to NZPCA Annex 5 \
+- 1. While competing, Athletes competing at 1 and below must wear their draw number both on their front and on their back during all Tests and while schooling. - 2.
+Athletes competing at 2 and above must wear their back numbers on their front and their back during the Cross-Country Test and while schooling.
+The draw numbers may be used as bridle numbers for the Dressage and Jumping Tests.
+These numbers must be displayed on the near (left) side of the horse. - 3.
+Athletes must ensure that back numbers are not obscured by hair.

+At all times while a Horse is on the event grounds (including being ridden, stabled/yarded, hacking or grazing) it is compulsory for a personal identification tag (an engraved metal disc or cattle ear tag are examples) with owner or riders name and cell phone number OR the draw number OR a substitute number if provided by the Organiser to be worn by the horse for the purposes of identification.
+A personal ID tag may be replaced by a bridle number while competing.